The NHS in Bradford district and Craven and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.

 What to do if you need medical help

 If you need medical help for any reason, do not go to places like a GP surgery, pharmacy or hospital.

 The NHS, and other health, care and support services are still here to help if you need to see us about an urgent health concern.
-You can find out more about when to get in touch with your GP practice and how services are working at the moment in this news article.
+You can find out more about when to get in touch with your GP practice and how services are working at the moment on the news page of our website.